 The following example image demonstrates the individual components of a full mask map.

 The detail map enables you to overlay a second set of textures on top of the base surface information.
 Typically, the detail map scales several times across the object’s surface to add small details to a material.
 The detail map contains two grayscale textures and one two-component texture, which is the Material's detail normal map.
-When you import the detail map, disable the sRGB checkbox in the Import Settings window to make it work as expected.

 The following example image demonstrates the individual components of a full detail map.